The star-formation activity of IllustrisTNG galaxies: main sequence, UVJ diagram, quenched fractions, and systematics: Results

 All these are estimates for the {\it intrinsic} scatter.
 In Fig.~\ref{fig:scatter}, right panel, a dashed black curve denotes the 1$\sigma$ scatter when measurement uncertainties are taken into account: 0.2 dex uncertainties on the galaxy stellar mass and 0.3 dex on the SFRs.
 The effect of the measurement uncertainties necessarily turns into an increase of the scatter by about $\sim 0.1$ dex with respect the one computed with the raw data.
 Even if not shown, we find that the consequences of different choices quantified above hold also when mass and SFRs uncertainties are taken into account, and in general all these trends are preserved and slightly enhanced at high redshifts.

-Observational estimates place the intrinsic scatter in the range $0.2-0.5$ dex \citep[see e.g.][and references therein]{2014Speagle,2015Schreiber,2018Pearson,2018Davies}, depending on the SFR measures and on the galaxy sample.
+Observational estimates place the intrinsic scatter in the range $0.2-0.5$ dex \citep[see e.g.][and references therein]{2012Whitaker,2014Speagle,2015Schreiber,2018Pearson,2018Davies}, depending on the SFR measures and on the galaxy sample.
+For the sake of clarity, we stress here that for the comparison to \cite{2018Davies} (right panel), since the authors use different methods to isolate star-forming and quiescent populations, we choose their scatter values measured using a $u-r$ color selection and the selection based on the sSFRs.
 We find that, in the redshift range $0\le z \le 2$ the scatter of the MS in TNG100 is in good agreement with observations, indicated as grey boxes in both panels of Fig.~\ref{fig:scatter} but a more careful comparison once again requires a proper match or mocking of the adopted measurement choices.